Calumpit: Calumpit River

 The stretch of waterway where two great rivers traversing through Calumpit, the Angat River and the Pampanga River is referred to as the Calumpit River.

 This river has shaped the lives of Bulakeños since time immemorial.
 With the longest river system in Bulacan, Calumpit River traverses the towns of Calumpit, Pulilan and Plaridel on the east, Paombong and Hagonoy in the West and winds up through Apalit, Macabebe and Masantol, Pampanga.

 It was the major route for trade and commerce in this part of the Luzon prior to the arrival of Spain.
 The Pampanga and Quingua Rivers served as arteries through which goods coming in and going out of Calumpit passed.
 At present, the river is a valued resource as a rich fishing ground and providing farmers with irrigation.

 Climate

 The climate of Calumpit is similar to that of the rest of the other municipalities in the province of Bulacan.
 It is characterized by two (2) distinct seasons namely, the rainy and the dry.
-The rainy seasons starts from late May and ends around November, the dry season from December to April.
+The rainy seasons starts from late May and ends around November, the dry season is from December to April.
 The average annual rainfall is 255.3 mm with the month of August having the highest month average rainfall, about 304 mm.
 The annual number of rainy days is 175 days.

 Barangays

-Calumpit is divided into 29 barangays.
+Calumpit is politically subdivided into 29 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.